 In 2015, we continued our work on land rights and as part of our commitment, we are undertaking 28 intensive third-party studies of our top sugar sourcing countries addressing human-rights risks in our agricultural supply chain by 2020.

 To date, studies have been published in Colombia, Guatemala, El Salvador, Honduras and Brazil.
 These studies—on child labor, forced labor and land rights—have become an effective tool for engagement with our suppliers, bottling partners and external collaborators.
 Research and fieldwork is currently underway in India, Mexico and several countries in Africa.
 Learn more about our country studies.

 * Supply that meets at 4C minimum standards scores low against SAGP criteria and is therefore required to have a plan to improve practices on a defined timetable.
-Coca-Cola has made the commercial decision to continue to work with smallholder farmers currently only meeting the 4C minimum threshold in its supply based on the social benefit of working with smallholder farmers, versus reallocating business to larger farmers/suppliers that could meet requirements more immediately.

 More on Journey